prisma/prisma1/docs/1.9/03-Tutorials2/06-Deploy-Prisma-Servers/05-AWS-Fargate.md

 <InfoBox type=warning>

-**Attention:** Fargate is currently only available in the **US East (N. Virginia)** region.
-So be sure to select this region in the top-right corner of the AWS console!
+**Attention:** Fargate is currently only available in the **US East (N. Virginia), US East (Ohio), US West (Oregon), and EU (Ireland)** regions.
+So be sure to select one of these regions in the top-right corner of the AWS console!

 </InfoBox>

 <Instruction>

-Once you have the **US East (N. Virginia)** region selected, click the **Create Stack **button.
+Once you have a fargate-supporting region selected, click the **Create Stack **button.
 On the next screen, you then need to provide your CloudFormation template.

 ![](https://cdn-images-1.medium.com/max/2724/1*5YhGCnRB5d9PLoBnKsRXNw.png)